SharePoint/sp-dev-docs/docs/general-development/step-2-adding-a-web-reference.md

 # Step 2: Adding a Web Reference

 Web service discovery is the process by which a client locates a Web service and obtains its service description.
-The process of Web service discovery in Visual Studio involves interrogating a Web site following a predetermined algorithm.
+The process of Web service discovery in Visual Studio involves interrogating a website following a predetermined algorithm.
 The goal of the process is to locate the service description, which is an XML document that uses the Web Services Description Language (WSDL).